Implement mobile and browser apps

 Why we can't trust a mobile or browser app like a server

-When we write a frontend that renders webpages on a server, we can trust that this code is secured from inspection, and that no man-in-the-middle attack can be performed because we control which certificates are trusted.
-However, when the code that communicates with the API runs on a mobile device or inside a browser, it is rather easy to inspect the code (and extract secrets, such as the OAuth client) or perform a man-in-the-middle attack (for example to steal an OAuth token).
+When we write a frontend that renders webpages on a server, you can trust that server-rendered code is secured from inspection.
+No man-in-the-middle attack can be performed because we control which certificates are trusted.
+However, when code runs on a mobile device or inside a browser, inspecting client-side code is straightforward.
+A malicious actor could extract secrets such as the OAuth client or perform a man-in-the-middle attack to steal an OAuth token.

-While we give the frontend server far-reaching access to the data (for example it can access the orders of all customers), we trust it to use the API only appropriately (for example it will only render order data of the customer logged into the session).
-If we gave the same access to an app, there is a large risk that a hacker could access all of this data (for example the hacker could steal an OAuth token, and use it to access the order data of all customers).
+The frontend server has far-reaching access to the data, such as the orders of all customers.
+You can trust the server to use the API appropriately, rendering only order data of the customer logged into the session.
+If we gave the same access to an app, a hacker could steal an OAuth token.
+The stolen token could be used to access the order data of all customers.

-We want to give the app access to some data only if it is asking for it on behalf of a customer: for example it should not have access to orders of all customers, but if a specific customer has logged in, it should be able to access their order data.
-We can use the OAuth password flow with the scopes manage_my_orders (for cart and order data) and manage_my_profile (for account-related data), along with the /me endpoints, for that.
+We want to give the app access to some data only when it acts on behalf of a customer.
+The app should not access orders of all customers, but if a customer has logged in, the app should access that customer's order data.
+To achieve this, use the OAuth password flow with the manage_my_orders and manage_my_profile scopes, along with the Me endpoints.

 First, we need to create an OAuth client with the permissions view_published_products, manage_my_orders and manage_my_profile and view_categories.
 In the Merchant Center, go to the "Developer Settings" section and create a new API Client with the template "Mobile client & single-page application client" that contains the required permissions.